How to Adjust Levels in Photoshop

-Whilst this tutorial’s titled How to use the Photoshop Levels Adjustment, you can apply it to many other editing tools.
-In fact, when you watch the video, you’ll find it demonstrates the Levels adjustment in Capture One and Affinity Photo, as well as Photoshop.
+In this tutorial I’m going to explain how to adjust levels in Photoshop, but you can apply this to many other editing tools.
+In fact, when you watch the video, you’ll find it also demonstrates the Levels adjustment in Capture One and Affinity Photo.
 That’s because the Levels adjustment is a common tool shared by many photo editors.

 Understanding Image Tones

-An alternative system followed by some photo editors like Affinity Photo is to use a percentage value.
-When an image tone is 0% it’s black and a value of 100% is white.
-Again, any values between these two extremes are grey.
-You can see the two systems in the illustration below.
+An alternative system used by some photo editors like Affinity Photo is the percentage of white in the tone.
+When an image tone is 0% it’s black because there’s zero white present.
+But a value of 100% is pure white.
+Again, any values between 0% and 100% produce grey.

 The Photoshop Levels Dialog

 Now that you understand image tones, let’s look at how to use this in Photoshop when making a Levels adjustment.
 You can see the Photoshop Levels adjustment in the following screenshot showing the Properties window.
 Depending on the version of Photoshop you’re using, this may look slightly different.

 In the Photoshop Levels dialog, you can see a histogram showing the tones in the image.